OpenTermsArchive/contrib-versions/Att/Terms of Service.md

+To be notified of changes to the Acceptable Use Policy, please complete the form available at http://www.corp.att.com/aup/subscribe.html.

 Introduction

 AT&T is at all times committed to complying with the laws and regulations governing use of the Internet, e-mail transmission and text messaging and preserving for all of its Customers the ability to use AT&T's network and the Internet without interference or harassment from other users.
-The AT&T AUP ("AUP") is designed to help achieve these goals.
+The AT&T Acceptable Use Policy ("AUP") is designed to help achieve these goals.

 **By using IP Service(s), as defined below, Customer(s) agrees to comply with this Acceptable Use Policy and to remain responsible for its users.
 AT&T reserves the right to change or modify the terms of the AUP at any time, effective when posted on AT&T's web site at www.att.com/aup.
 Customer's use of the IP Service(s) after changes to the AUP are posted shall constitute acceptance of any changed or additional terms.**